Last Update: 31st January 2017

 The original version of this tutorial, based on Python v1.5, is available as a dead tree book from Amazon or your favourite bookstore.
 Latest news on the book is that it has moved to print-on-demand.
 Basically this means that copies are only printed when firm orders are received from retailers.
 Logically this means you are less likely to see it in the shops but you can still place an order and it will be delivered, it just takes a little longer is all.

 The book is now significantly different to the new web site although the basic ideas remain the same.
 It is stuck at Python version 1.5 and doesn't have the new material, although it has extra examples of its own plus several extra chapters compared to the web site.
 These include an additional case study for an OO games framework.
 (A fully commented version of the framework is available on the old Useless Python web site as hmgui.zip)

 There is also a Japanese version available from the Japanese branch of my publishers.
-According to my Royalty statement there is also a Chinese version but I don't have a link to that one, and the latest statements don;t list it so I'm not sure of the current status.
+According to one of my royalty statements there is also a Chinese version but I don't have a link to that one, and the latest statements don;t list it so I'm not sure of the current status.

 web site set up listing errata and providing opportunities to send

 Please pay a visit if you've bought the book!